Frequently Asked Questions

 Q: What is your refund policy?

 A: The same as any business that sells digital files.
-Just as you cannot buy an audio CD, DVD movie, Video game or software and go home, copy it and return it for cash we cannot offer refunds after the URLs and passwords and CDs are released.
+Just as you cannot buy an audio CD, DVD movie, Video game or software and go home, copy it and return it for cash we cannot offer refunds after the URLs and passwords are released.
 Because of the power to copy digital files in the hands of everyday people no business gives refunds on digital files.
 Unsure?
 Write me.
 I personally answer every prospective student's questions to make sure you know EXACTLY what you're getting.
 These lessons have been copied by major art schools.
 After 17 years and over a thousand students I have had only two complaints, seven years apart and the Better Business Bureau said they were unfounded.
 That's less than 1/40th of one percent.

 Q: What if I am a minor?

 A: You must be 17 or older or have a parental permission note included with your order as there are a couple of mild "R" rated images of the human body shown from the front in the life drawing and anatomy sections.